totalspectrum/spin2cpp/doc/spin.md

 ```
 r := (a) ? b : c
 ```
-In the latter form the parentheses around `a` are mandatory to avoid confusion with the random number operator `?`.
+In the latter form the parentheses around `a` are mandatory in Spin1 to avoid confusion with the random number operator `?`.
+In Spin2 the question mark is no longer used for random numbers, so the issue does not arise there.

 ### Default function parameters